shonn2nd/themetalab/content/event/11-25-2024-parallel multiple mediator model/index.md

   country:

 summary:
 abstract: 'Dr. Shonn Cheng recently conducted an *R U Serious* session for META Lab members via Teams, focusing on advanced mediation analysis techniques.
 This hands-on workshop introduced participants to the PROCESS macro by Dr. Andrew Hayes, demonstrating its application in conducting parallel multiple mediator models and setting up the B matrix.
 Dr. Cheng guided members through interpreting outputs, calculating multiple indirect effects, and presenting results in a clear and structured way.
-The session provided practical tools for analyzing intricate mediation pathways, empowering participants to apply these methods effectively in their research and academic writing'
+The session provided practical tools for analyzing intricate mediation pathways, empowering participants to apply these methods effectively in their research and academic writing.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.